 - previous enrollment in the traffic diversion program (varies by court, some set a time limit on how often drivers can use the program)

-Before you enroll in a course for the traffic diversion program, it's important to contact the court to verify your eligibility and get permission to participate in the program.
-If you enroll before being approved, you could lose eligibility to participate and receive benefits from taking the course.
+Before you enroll in a course for the traffic diversion program, it’s important to contact the court to verify your eligibility and get permission to participate in the program.
+If you enroll before being approved, you could lose eligibility to participate and benefit from taking the course.
+The Ohio DMV is an excellent source of information as well.

 Ohio Traffic Ticket Dismissal with Defensive Driving